gottacatchenall/ms_sampling_effort/manuscript.md

 What does this tell us?
 If we see two species _present_ but _not interacting_ many times, its probability a true negative.
 What, then, is meant by "many times"?

-Observations of species occur according to their relative abundance, and this can lead to high realized pvalues of $p_{fn}$.
+Observations of species occur according to their relative abundance, and this can lead to high realized values of $p_{fn}$ for species with low relative abundance.

 # False-negatives as a product of relative abundance